Self-drive boats in the Rideau Canal region

 Here is a random selection.

-Rideau Canal information
+Rideau Canal cruise and boating information

 Self-drive boat rentals on the magnificent Rideau Canal in Ontario, Canada